srsoftware-de/gpg-mailgate/cron_templates/registrationSuccess.md

 Your PGP key has been imported successfully.
-Don't be worried if this mail is not encrypted.
-The following mails will be encrypted.